 My applied political positions always follow from my moral system.
 I think the world would be a better place if people reflected more on their internal, fundamental values and used those as guiding principles to establish their political values, rather than blindly following an ideologue, or using inherited positions from their parents, religion, country, or party.

-A lot of political debate boils down to having some differing, fundamental position, or a disagreement on some empirical claim.
+A lot of political debate boils down to either having some differing, fundamental position, or a disagreement on some empirical claim.
 Instead of two people arguing at a surface level about an issue, it is sometimes more useful to dive down to try and figure out what the other person actually believes at a fundamental level.
 A great example of this is abortion — people will often debate back and forth about the legality of abortion while ignoring that they fundamentally disagree on whether or not a fetus should carry the same (or similar) moral consideration as an infant child.

 I have a video where I break down how I construct my philosophical worldview, which I highly recommend watching for a fleshed-out understanding of my position.
-However, if you don't have the time to watch now, here is a short summary of my philosophical foundations:
+However, if you don't have the time to watch now, here is a short and incredibly basic summary of my philosophical foundations:

-In the summary of my foundational beliefs, I talk about maximizing my own experience and helping others maximize theirs.
-While I stated that I generally leave this vague because different people have different ways to achieve this, I often run into a problem where people assume the most naive construction of this idea possible.
+Within the statements of my foundational beliefs, I often talk about maximizing one's own experience and helping others maximize theirs.
+I often run into a problem where people assume the most naive construction of this idea possible.
 It is assumed, especially when words like "hedonism" and "egoism" get used, that I conceptualize a moral world to be one where everyone just does whatever they want, be it murdering, stealing, etc. because it makes them happy.
 It is also assumed that I make no distinction between "lower and higher" pleasures.
 This is obviously a ridiculous position to hold, and just a slightly fairer reading will get us to construct more reasonable interpretations of what it means to "maximize" one's experience.

-It's clear then, when I say "maximizing experience" we have to take a more intelligent, long-term, holistic view towards what this actually means.
-If I start with 0 utils, and I can get 100 now or 10 every year for the rest of my life, in ten years I have already surpassed the experience maximization potential of the first option.
+It's clear then, when I say "maximizing experience," that we have to take a more intelligent, long-term, holistic view towards what this actually means.
+If I start with 0 utils, and I can get 100 now or 25 every year for the rest of my life, in four years I have already surpassed the experience maximization potential of the first option.
 If I do something that makes me happy at the detriment of those around me which makes my experience at the end a net negative anyway, clearly I haven't maximized my experience.

 I would hope that this is straightforward and obvious to understand, however it appears to be a tripping point either due to lack of thought or bad faith on the part of many people I interact with.